jnschurig/ghosttysync.nvim/tests/README.md

-# ChosttySync Unit Tests
+# GhosttySync Unit Tests

-This directory contains unit tests for the ChosttySync Neovim plugin.
+This directory contains unit tests for the GhosttySync Neovim plugin.

 ## Running Tests

 ### Prerequisites

 - Lua interpreter (lua or luajit)
-- The ChosttySync plugin source code
+- The GhosttySync plugin source code

 ### Running All Tests